ismqui/captaci-n_agua/README.md

 # CaptacionAgua

 Purpose of the app is to learn and practice Elixir, in this case the use of an Agent to maintain state.
-This state is loaded from a text file using another app as a dependency.
+This state is loaded from a text file that is download using another app as a dependency (:download).

 **TODO: Add description**

+* More validations on the downloaded file.
+* Maybe use stream to read the file.

 ## Installation